CERVICAL DISC PROTRUSION

 Prevention Actions:

-While cervical disc protrusion cannot always be prevented, certain lifestyle modifications and preventive measures can help reduce the risk.
+Cervical disc protrusion can sometimes occur even when certain lifestyle modifications and preventive measures are followed.
 These may include:

-• Maintaining Good Posture: Practicing proper posture and ergonomics when sitting, standing, and lifting heavy objects can reduce strain on the cervical spine.
+- Maintaining Good Posture: Practicing proper posture and ergonomics when sitting, standing, and lifting heavy objects can reduce strain on the cervical spine.
+Ensuring good posture while moving and sleeping further minimizes stress on spinal discs.

-• Regular Exercise: Engaging in physical activity, including strength training, cardiovascular exercise, and flexibility exercises, can help strengthen the muscles supporting the spine.
+- Regular Exercise: Engaging in physical activity, including strength training, cardiovascular exercise, and flexibility exercises, can help strengthen the muscles supporting the spine.
+An appropriate exercise program focusing on strengthening weak abdominal muscles is crucial to prevent re-injury.

-• Weight Management: Maintaining a healthy weight through proper diet and exercise can reduce the load on the cervical spine.
+- Weight Management: Maintaining a healthy weight through proper diet and exercise can reduce the load on the cervical spine.
 Additionally, it can minimize the risk of disc degeneration.
+Achieving and maintaining lean body mass is beneficial for overall spinal health.

 Related Conditions: